 Built during Arab domination of Spain in the 11th country, it’s a unique example of its kind of architecture.
 The only comparable fortress is the Krak des Chevaliers in Syria, also built during the same period.
 The name “Alcazaba” means “citadel”, translated from Arabic.
-It’s current 15000 square meters are not even half of the size that it reached during its greatest time.
+Its current 15000 square meters are not even half of the size that it reached during its greatest time.

-In the same way there is a legend that during the Arabic domination, if a Christian soldier was captured and taken as a prisoner into the Alcazaba, the conditions were so horrendous that the only desire that the prisoner could have is to be taken to the Torre de los Deseos to die, so he would finally be free.
+In the same way, there is a legend that during the Arabic domination if a Christian soldier was captured and taken as a prisoner into the Alcazaba, the conditions were so horrendous that the only desire that the prisoner could have is to be taken to the Torre de los Deseos to die, so he would finally be free.
 On the top of the tower, for the chosen one, a girl from the Khalifa’s personal harmer would be inviting for the prisoner to satisfy his most ardent desires, just before being executed and, consequently, reaching that freedom.

 Roman Theatre of Malaga

 As we said before, you can see Malaga walking, everything is so close to each other, so be ready to walk a lot.
-The Roman Theatre is one of the oldest monument in the city.
+The Roman Theatre is one of the oldest monuments in the city.
 It’s very close to the Cathedral and the Picasso Museum.

 If you want to visit it, is completely free, but be careful about the scheduled time, it always changes.
 From Tuesday to Sunday it is open from 10 am to 6 pm and it is closed on Monday and on Sunday it will be possible to visit between 10 am and 4 pm.
-If you are not interested to visit the amphitheatre from outside is it still very nice to see and to make good pictures, or if you are like my boyfriend and love to explore on the left-hand side there are some stairs where you can go till the top and enjoy the view on Malaga.
+If you are not interested to visit the amphitheatre from the outside is it still very nice to see and to make good pictures, or if you are like my boyfriend and love to explore on the left-hand side there are some stairs where you can go till the top and enjoy the view on Malaga.

 Plaza de Toros de la Malagueta